LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-Then, each node can set its SDPC as follows:
+Subsequently, each node can set its RDPC as follows:

-where $E_i$ is the current level of energy for the node $i$.
-Based on (\ref{equation:xx8}), a node has an infinite SDPC if its remaining energy is less than the energy required to assume leadership role for one time-slot.
+where $E_i$ is the current level of energy for the node \textit{i}.
+Based on (\ref{equation:xx8}), a node has a very high RDPC if its remaining energy is less than the energy required to assume leadership role for one time-slot.